PierreExeter/data-science-projects/2_house_prices/README.md

 ## Features and target variable

-- *SalePrice*: The property's sale price in dollars.
-This is the target variable that you're trying to predict.
+- TARGET VARIABLE : *SalePrice*: The property's sale price in dollars.

 - MSSubClass: The building class
 - MSZoning: The general zoning classification